The Advanced Guide to How To Keep Knives From Rusting:

 Stainless Steel Knife Rusting

-Stainless steel knife contains chromium which protects it against rusting.
+Stainless steel knife contains chromium which protects them against rusting.
 Chromium acts with oxygen before the iron and prevents the process of rusting.
 That is why stainless steel knife is somehow safe from rusting.

 Kitchen knives are more close to the danger of rusting.
 In the kitchen, your knives get moisture, and you usually wash them after every use, and it is now clear that the moisture and water have a direct relation to rusting.
 It is important to keep them protected for better use.